Thanasornsawan/RobotFramework-Practice/README.md

 #### Doppio Tech
 > File for test web automation is in folder `ep01_material` for test on localhost <br/>
+> Focus on practice many techniques for xpath input text box and form.

 - ex00 focus on input text that have unique ID
 - ex01 focus on input text that have custom attribute 'v'